AWI-ESM/documentation_AWI-CM3/migrate_to_awi-esm3.md

 - [ ] Restructure `workfolder.rst` per component, with feature gates, keeping the grid table form.
-- [ ] Decide whether `AWI-ESM/common-errors` is revived or retired, since the pitfalls page links to it.
-- [ ] Seed the merged `pitfalls.rst` from the `-is` bring-up, applying the two-year test to every candidate, and send everything that fails the test to `common-errors` instead.
+- [ ] Seed the merged `pitfalls.rst` from the `-is` bring-up, applying the two-year test to every candidate, and send everything that fails the test to `AWI-ESM/project_management` instead.

 Phases 0 to 3 are restructuring and can all land before v3.5 exists.